 LEADING INTO TONIGHT'S GAME

-Injury report: The Raptors injury report is clear.
-For the Pistons, Reggie Jackson (right ankle sprain) and Jon Leuer (left ankle surgery) will be out.
+Injury report: For Toronto, the injury report is clear.
+For the Pistons, Stanley Johnson (right hip flexor) is questionable.
+Reggie Jackson (right ankle sprain) and Jon Leuer (left ankle sprain) are out.

 Back to business: After a heated loss in Philadelphia on Monday, the Raptors are eager to get back in the winning column.
 Dwane Casey is eager to see his team put together a strong effort from opening tip onward after sluggish first half efforts against the 76ers and Golden State Warriors.
 This will be the first of four meetings against the Pistons this season.

 Home court: Despite recent losses to the Miami Heat and Golden State Warriors on the ACC floor, the Raptors still hold the second-best NBA home record at 15-3 this season.
 Toronto's offence has been potent on its home floor with the team averaging 115.6 points at the Air Canada Centre (second in the NBA), and connecting on 11.5 three-pointers per home contest as well.

 Preseason battle: The Raptors saw Detroit in Toronto for their only home preseason game in October.
 Toronto earned a 116-94 victory behind a 19-point performance from C.J.
 Miles in a game where the Raptors shot 52 percent from the floor and led by 20 midway through the third quarter.

 Lowry's return: Kyle Lowry returned to the court in his hometown Philadelphia after a three-game absence because of a bruised tailbone.
 Lowry finished with 13 points, seven rebounds and four assists in 37 minutes.
 On the season, he is averaging a career-high 6.1 rebounds per game to go with 16.2 points and 6.9 assists.
 Lowry is also eighth in the league in three-point field goals made (113).